All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 And if there's a match, you will die.

-Then they're gonna look at the database.
+Then they're going to look at the database.

-And if it matches, you're gonna die.
+And if it matches, you're going to die.

-And if you're an American you'll be a hostage.
+And if you're an American, you'll be a hostage.

 I'd send them back if you want my honest opinion.

-Yeah, right off the back of a C17 at 30,000.
+Yeah, right off the back of a C-17 at 30,000.

 It better be better than that.

-But I hate to tell you this, we haven't got enough answers to these very important questions you're asking.
+We haven't gotten enough answers to these very important questions you're asking.

 We haven't gotten the answers to those.